CTC Accreditation Launchpad(opens in new window)

 The program is time and coursework intensive and outside employment over 10 hours per week is not recommended after the first year.
 That said, many of our students hold part-time jobs outside of the program, particularly during their first year.

 Graduate assistantships and work study opportunities are dependent on funding for faculty research and finances made available through student financial services.
-Since 2018, the program has typically supported 2-3 graduate student workers on a part-time basis each year.
+The program has typically supported graduate student workers with work-study eligibility on a part-time basis each year.

 [ top ]